caiusb/website/src/pages/blog/2025-12-30-self-hosted-postgres/index.md

 ### Configuration

 We can now define the backup configuration.
-For this example, I'll use S3 as the storage target for the backups in this example, as I already have AWS setup.
+For this example, I'll use S3 as the storage target for the backups.

-First, we'll need to store a set AWS credentials with access to the right bucket[^2].
+First, we'll need to store a set AWS credentials with access to the right bucket[^3].
 We'll use an [Opaque Secret](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types) to store the access and secret keys:

 ```yaml